epi-project/brane-disaster-tweets-example/README.md

 ## Run

-Our pipeline implementation can be executed locally by simply running the following command in the root folder of the project:
+Our pipeline implementation can be executed locally or on a multi-node Kubernetes cluster by simply running the following command in the root folder of the project:

 ```bash
 brane run -d <DFS_FOLDER> pipeline.rs